UatKimHuong/VEF-Home-Credit-Default-Risk/README.md

 # VEF-Home-Credit-Default-Risk
-Course project from Machine Learning Course in 2020
+Course project from VEF Machine Learning Course in 2020